vwt-digital/operational-data-hub/README.md

 #### Architecture
 Receiving data from external servers and processing them within the ODH is one of its key components.
-As shown in the diagram below, the flow consists of three key parts; the ingest, core and consume of the ODH.
+As shown in the diagram below, the flow consists of three key parts; the ingest, ODH and consume of the ODH.
 These form the base of this flow and make sure data is saved within the hub.

 <p align="center">
   <img src="diagrams/images/current_stock.png" width="100%" title="Current Stock" alt="Current Stock">